Dark sector interactions in light of weak lensing data: Introduction

 Observational tests of interacting models should, however, take into account the fact that, with the above decomposition, only dark matter interacts with dark energy, while the baryonic content is conserved and well constrained by CMB observations and the primordial abundance of light elements.
 At the background level, this subtlety is not important and has no effect on tests like the determination of distances with standard candles like SNe Ia or standard rules like {baryon acoustic oscillations} (BAO) or the CMB acoustic scale.
 Nevertheless, as we will review here, at the perturbation level the interaction between the dark components leads to a suppression (enhancement) in the dark matter power spectrum due to the homogeneous creation (annihilation) of dark matter.
-As visible matter is formed by baryons, this is not relevant for the observation of the galaxy power spectrum.
-It also affects indirectly the baryonic power spectrum, but the effect is small enough to be incorporated into the galaxy bias.
+As visible matter is formed by baryons, this is \MB{less} relevant for the observation of the galaxy power spectrum.
+It also affects indirectly the baryonic power spectrum, but the effect \MB{could be small enough} to be incorporated into the galaxy bias, \MB{depending on the precision of the galaxy survey and the strength of the interaction}.
 On the other hand, it is very significant when fitting the full CMB anisotropy spectrum, because the latter is sensitive to the gravitational potential, which -- as dark energy does not cluster -- is determined by the density contrasts of both dark matter and baryonic matter.
 This is the primary reason for interactions in the dark sector to be so strongly constrained by CMB observations in comparison to background or {large-scale structures} (LSS) tests, which seemed to favor the presence of energy flux from dark energy to dark matter \cite{Alcaniz:2012mh,non-adiabatic2,cassio}.
 Recent observations of LSS by {Dark Energy Spectroscopic Instrument} (DESI) also suggest dynamical dark energy \cite{desi}, although it depends on the paremetrisation adopted for the the dark energy equation of state.